ClinSeq/autoseq-snakemake/docs/server_launch.md

 |-- tools
 ```

 * The `autoseq-genome` directory houses the reference genome (GRCh37) and associated files.
+We currently support only GRCh37 but we are working on upgrading to the GRCh38 reference genome.
 * The `autoseq-snakemake` directory contains all pipeline scripts, Conda environments, documentation, and test samples for verifying pipeline functionality.
 * The `containers` directory stores all Singularity images used by the pipeline.
 * The `tool` directory contains additional tools required for the autoseq pipeline.